michalkonturek/AutoDescribe/README.md

 MKDebugKit provides enhanced debuggin tools for iOS applications.

-It contains:

 * [NSObject+MKDebugKit](#NSObject+MKDebugKit)
 * [MKLog](#MKLog)

 ## NSObject+MKDebugKit

-This category provides set of methods for printing usefull information about object instance and class.
+This category extends `NSObject` with methods for acquisition of lists of properties and methods.
+It also enables objects to print their properties and values without the need of writing never-ending `NSLog` statements.

 ```objc
 @interface TestDummy : NSObject